-Learn how to make and cover cake boards with foil and other decorative papers with this awesome step by step tutorial.
+Learn how to make and cover cake boards with foil and other decorative papers with this awesome cake boards DIY tutorial.

 But then again, there are times when I do make my own cake boards and these are the times when I am unable to find the right shape or size for my cakes.